smikhalevski/speedy-entities/README.md

 ### Custom decoder

-You can create a custom decoder that would custom named entities.
+You can create a decoder that decodes custom named entities:

 ```ts
 import { arrayTrieEncode, trieCreate, trieSet } from '@smikhalevski/trie';